doomed-venet/100-days-of-code/log.md

 **Thoughts:**It was a busy day.
 Yet I was able to complete today's tasks somehow.(Had to miss Der Klassiker for that though :p ).
 I need to work on my speed and concentration more.
 Looking forward to tomorrow's tasks.

+# 100 Days Of Code - Log

+### Day 2: May 27, 2020

+**Today's Progress**: Learned about tuples in Python; tried doing a couple of problems in it.
+Also tried doing a few problem on Vectors in C++; Naah!
+I'm still stuck in it ;( !!

+**Thoughts:**  I can feel the improvement in my ability to sit and code.
+Struggled with the task today but learned a lot while trying to solve it.